Ken Kercheval

-Kenneth Marine Kercheval (July 15, 1935 – April 21, 2019) was an American actor, best known for his role as Cliff Barnes on the television series Dallas and its 2012 revival.
+Kenneth Marine Kercheval (July 15, 1935 – April 21, 2019) was an American actor, best known for his role as Cliff Barnes in the television series Dallas and its 2012 revival.

 Early life

 Kercheval was born on July 15, 1935, in Wolcottville, Indiana, to Marine "Doc" Kercheval (1899–1967), a local physician, and Christine Reiber (1903–1996), a registered nurse.
 He was raised in Clinton, Indiana.
 As a teenager, Kercheval often was with his dad in the operating room and once put two stitches in his sister Kate when she had an appendectomy.
 Kercheval attended Indiana University, not to become a doctor, but to major in music and drama.
 He later studied at the University of the Pacific, and starting in 1956, at the Neighborhood Playhouse in New York City under Sanford Meisner.

 Career

 Kercheval made his Broadway debut in the 1962 play Something About a Soldier.
 He appeared off-Broadway in the 1972 Kurt Weill revue Berlin to Broadway with Kurt Weill, and can be heard on the cast recording.
 His other theatre credits included The Apple Tree, Cabaret (replacing Bert Convy as Cliff), and Here's Where I Belong.
 In 1966, he appeared as the title character in the original Broadway production of Fiddler on the Roof, co-starring with Herschel Bernardi, Maria Karnilova, Julia Migenes, Leonard Frey, and Pia Zadora.

 Kercheval gained his first television role playing the part of Dr. Nick Hunter #2 (replacing Burr DeBenning) on Search for Tomorrow in 1966.
 His later soap-opera roles were in The Secret Storm and How to Survive a Marriage.
 His film credits include The Seven-Ups with Roy Scheider and Tony LoBianco plus F.I.S.T. with Sylvester Stallone.
 In 1976, he co-starred in two episodes of The Adams Chronicles as James Madison.

 Kercheval is best known for having played J.R.'s nemesis Cliff Barnes on the CBS television series Dallas.
 He starred in the show from 1978 to 1991, from its pilot episode to the series finale.
 He initially was cast as Ray Krebbs before being given the role of Cliff Barnes.
 Kercheval and Larry Hagman were the only Dallas cast members to stay with the series throughout its entire run, although Kercheval's character was only a recurring character during the first two seasons.
 He became a regular cast member in the 1979–1980 season.
 Kercheval reprised the role of Cliff Barnes in the 1996 Dallas reunion, J. R. Returns, and he appeared in the 2004 CBS reunion special.
 He again reprised the role in the Dallas (2012) series.